saraspotey2-debug/Experiment-7/README.md

 # Algorithm-7.3
 1. Start.
 2. To take input from the user.
-3. To initaialise fact by 1.
+3. To initialise fact by 1.
 4. To check condition if n>0 using while statement, if true multiply fact=fact*n.
 5. To decrease the value of n in each term by 1 using n=n-1.
 6. To repeat steps from 4-6 until n becomes 0.